machinetranslate/machinetranslate.org/customisation/alignment.md

 - Aligning sentences with varying lengths, punctuation, and complex structures can be challenging for alignment algorithms.
 - Many words and phrases can have multiple meanings or form idiomatic expressions.
 Semantic ambiguity can trigger inaccurate sentence alignments.
+For example, the English idiom `to make a mountain out of a molehill` corresponds to the German phrase `aus einer Mücke einen Elefanten zu machen`, resulting in misalignment.
 - Typological similarities of languages can result in sentence pairs that share highly similar linguistic properties but have different meanings and translations.
 Similarity-based interference can lead to incorrect alignments.
+For example, the sentence `I saw a man with a telescope.` can be interpreted in two ways, leading to different translations.